keithcdodd/CICADA/README.md

 (2) Manual CICADA: Save time with manual ICA denoising by only having to examine and adjust a small subset of ICs through CICADA
 (3) Group CICADA: Run group-level quality control analyses and processing

 Some details on installation and use can be seen below.
-More details can be found in the word document.
+More details can be found in the word document "CICADA_Details".

 # Installation
 CICADA requires FSL (tested on 6.0) and Matlab (tested on 2022a).
 They must be configured to work together (e.g., call_fsl() in matlab calls fsl functions appropriately).
 Otherwise, this can be just be downloaded as a folder for the user, and the whole folder should be added to Matlab path (e.g., addpath(genpath()) to include all folders).
 See included word document for more installation and testing details.